mkoohafkan/mkoohafkan.github.io/about.md

 I have a Doctor of Philosophy degree in
 [Hydrologic Sciences](http://hsgg.ucdavis.edu)
 from the University of California Davis.
-My doctoral research focused on using graph theory to represent and analyze spatial and temporal interactions between landscape features.
-I developed a novel approach to automatically link spatial features across longitudinal datasets.
+My dissertation focused on using graph theory to represent and analyze spatial and temporal interactions between landscape features.
+I developed a novel approach to automatically link spatial features across repeated imagery to generate longitudinal datasets.
 I used the method to study the geomorphic evolution of emergent sandbars in the Missouri River in collaboration with the
 [Missouri River Recovery Program](https://www.nwo.usace.army.mil/mrrp/efforts-actions/esh),